- Start: Ben Delatour Scout Ranch, Red Feather Lakes, Colorado

 Training

-There will likely be organized training runs in August/September for Red Feather, including a course preview & trail work weekend centered on Friday, August 18.
+There will likely be organized training runs in August/September for Red Feather, including a course preview & trail work weekend centered on Friday/Saturday, August 16-17.
 See the Fort Collins Trail Runners Facebook Group for group run postings, as well as our Events Section of our Facebook page for more info.

 Detailed Course Directions – 50K